 Building on its image as the most welcoming country in the world, Canada is planning to roll out 3 new initiatives for refugees.
 According to Canadian Immigration Minister Marco Mendicino, Canada will always keep its door open when others close them.
 Even during the height of the ongoing pandemic, Canada was still resettling refugees.

-In roughly six months of this year, till May 29, Canada managed to invite 4,345 refugees who worked in Canada’s health sector as frontline workers to help in Canada’s response to the pandemic.
+In roughly six months of this year, until May 29, Canada managed to invite 4,345 refugees who worked in Canada’s health sector as frontline workers to help in Canada’s response to the pandemic.
 In 2020, Canada welcomed 9,200 refugees despite the ongoing pandemic.

 In 2018, Canada committed to welcoming an estimated 10,000 refugees from Africa and the Middle East over the next two years.
 Canada managed to deliver on that promise despite the several challenges of a pandemic.